material-components/material-components-web/packages/mdc-ripple/README.md

 Mixin | Description
 --- | ---
-`mdc-states($color, $has-nested-focusable-element)` | Adds state and ripple styles using the indicated color, deciding opacities based on whether the passed color is light or dark.<br>`$has-nested-focusable-element` defaults to `false` but should be set to `true` if the component contains a focusable element (e.g. an input) under the root node.
-`mdc-states-activated($color, $has-nested-focusable-element)` | Adds state and ripple styles for activated states using the indicated color, deciding opacities based on whether the passed color is light or dark.<br>`$has-nested-focusable-element` defaults to `false` but should be set to `true` if the component contains a focusable element (e.g. an input) under the root node.
+`mdc-states($color, $has-nested-focusable-element)` | Mandatory.
+Adds state and ripple styles in the given color `mdc-states-activated($color, $has-nested-focusable-element)` | Optional.
+Adds state and ripple styles for activated states in the given color
-`mdc-states-selected($color, $has-nested-focusable-element)` | Adds state and ripple styles for selected states using the indicated color, deciding opacities based on whether the passed color is light or dark.<br>`$has-nested-focusable-element` defaults to `false` but should be set to `true` if the component contains a focusable element (e.g. an input) under the root node.
+`mdc-states-selected($color, $has-nested-focusable-element)` | Optional.
+Adds state and ripple styles for selected states in the given color

+> _NOTE_: Each of the mixins above adds state and ripple styles using the indicated color, deciding opacities based on whether the passed color is light or dark.<br>`$has-nested-focusable-element` defaults to `false` but should be set to `true` if the component contains a focusable element (e.g. an input) under the root node.

 #### Advanced States Mixins

-When using the advanced states mixins, every one of the mixins below should be included at least once to establish base styles for states.
+When using the advanced states mixins, every one of the mixins below should be included at least once.

 These mixins can also be used to emit activated or selected styles if applicable, by applying them within a selector for `&--activated` or `&--selected` modifier classes.

 Mixin | Description
 --- | ---
-`mdc-states-base-color($color)` | Sets up base state styles using the provided color `mdc-states-hover-opacity($opacity)` | Adds styles for hover state using the provided opacity `mdc-states-focus-opacity($opacity, $has-nested-focusable-element)` | Adds styles for focus state using the provided opacity. `$has-nested-focusable-element` defaults to `false` but should be set to `true` if the component contains a focusable element (e.g. an input) under the root node.
+`mdc-states-base-color($color)` | Mandatory.
+Sets up base state styles using the provided color `mdc-states-hover-opacity($opacity)` | Mandatory.
+Adds styles for hover state using the provided opacity `mdc-states-focus-opacity($opacity, $has-nested-focusable-element)` | Mandatory.
+Adds styles for focus state using the provided opacity
-`mdc-states-press-opacity($opacity)` | Adds styles for press state using the provided opacity
+`mdc-states-press-opacity($opacity)` | Mandatory.
+Adds styles for press state using the provided opacity

+> _NOTE_: `$has-nested-focusable-element` defaults to `false` but should be set to `true` if the component contains a focusable element (e.g. an input) under the root node.

-### MDCRipple
+### `MDCRipple`

 The `MDCRipple` JavaScript component allows for programmatic activation / deactivation of the ripple, for interdependent interaction between components.
 For example, this is used for making form field labels trigger the ripples in their corresponding input elements.